The Bankrate promise

-The details (including fees) may vary depending on your bank.
-And if you use a bank that operates only online, you may not be able to deposit any cash at all.
-Luckily, there’s always an alternative solution to get your money into your bank account.
-Here’s what you can expect in each scenario.
+The details, including fees, vary depending on your bank, and if you use a bank that operates only online, you may not be able to deposit any cash at all.
+Luckily, there are several alternatives to getting cash into your bank account.

 The process varies by bank but it’s easy to deposit cash at an ATM.
-First, confirm the ATM accepts cash (not all of them do).
-Then, you’ll just need your debit card and the money to deposit into the machine.
+First, confirm the ATM accepts cash, since not all of them do.
+Then, you just need a debit card and the money to deposit.

 - Enter the bills based on the bank’s instructions.
-You may need to place your bills in a provided envelope, or you may insert them directly into the slot.
-Follow the instructions on the screen.
+You’ll likely need to insert the bills directly into the deposit slot or place them in a provided envelope first.
+Then, follow the instructions on the screen.

 - Get a transaction receipt.
-Track your deposit by opting for a transaction receipt, either printed, emailed or texted to you.
+Get a record of your deposit by opting for a transaction receipt, either printed, emailed or texted to you.

 These instructions only apply to depositing cash into your own bank account.
-You’ll need to choose another option in order to deposit cash into someone else’s account.
+You’ll need to choose another option to deposit cash into someone else’s account.

 Can you deposit cash at an online-only bank?

-Many online banks don’t allow cash deposits, making it tricky to get your funds into your account.
+Many online banks don’t allow cash deposits, which can make it tricky to get your funds into your account.

-“Many Americans have switched to exclusively using online banks, which is handy most of the time, but it’s also problematic, as there are 1.5 trillion dollars in circulation,” says Jim Pendergast, senior vice president at altLINE, a division of The Southern Bank Company.
+“Many Americans have switched to exclusively using online banks, which is handy most of the time, but it’s also problematic, as there’s $1.5 trillion in circulation,” says Jim Pendergast, senior vice president at altLINE, a division of The Southern Bank Co..

 Are there limits to the amount you can deposit at ATMs?

-Yes, most banks limit how much cash you can deposit at an ATM.
-However, rather than having a dollar amount limit, you’re more likely to face a limit on how many bills you can insert at a time.
+Most banks limit how much cash you can deposit at an ATM, but rather than having a dollar-amount limit, you’re more likely to face a limit on how many bills you can insert at a time.
 At Wells Fargo, for example, you can deposit up to 30 bills and checks combined.
-It doesn’t matter if it’s 30 one-dollar bills or 30 $100 dollar bills — the limit is the same.
+It doesn’t matter if it’s 30 $1 bills or 30 $100 dollar bills — the limit is the same.

 Can you deposit cash at an ATM that’s not owned by your bank?

 You may not be able to deposit cash out of network at all, unless the ATM has an existing partnership with your bank.
-Some institutions will let you deposit cash at an out-of-network ATM but will charge you for the transaction.
+Some institutions let you deposit cash at an out-of-network ATM but charge you for the transaction.
 Also remember that out-of-network ATM vendors may charge their own fees on top of what your bank charges you.
-Be clear on these details before you head out-of-network for any of your banking tasks.
+In addition to charging fees, some banks take longer to process out-of-network ATM deposits than in-network ones.

 ATMs are an excellent resource for depositing cash.
+Depending on where you live, it may be easy to access an ATM from a big bank to deposit your money.
 While many online banks are limited in their ability to accept cash deposits, there are some options available to make it easier on you.